- Posted by doEEEt Media Group

 - On June 2, 2021

-Shock Response Spectrum (SRS) is intended to reproduce the sudden shock that the satellite experiences when deployed from the launcher.
+SRS Shock Testing is intended to reproduce the sudden shock that the satellite experiences when deployed from the launcher.
 This test consists of placing the EUT on a table and shocking the table with a hammer or projectile.
 This test is normally applied just to non-qualified designs.
 SRS is not a complex test, but it is tricky and requires a lot of experience from the operator.

 Shock Response Spectrum (SRS) requires:

-- A shock table with a hammer able to shock in a reproducible way.
+- A shock table with a hammer can shock in a reproducible way.

 - Acceleration register system: accelerometers and data acquisition system.

-When executing an SRS test, the main problem is the preparation of the setup (table, hammer, and EUT) to produce the desired acceleration profile in the EUT.
+When executing an SRS test, the main problem is preparing the setup (table, hammer, and EUT) to produce the desired acceleration profile in the EUT.
 Since the shock profile is not easily predictable by modeling, experience is key.
 Therefore, an empirical setup is needed with a dummy mass.
 The iterative adjustment of the test parameters is needed to ensure that the shock produces the desired acceleration profile and is reproducible.
-A critical parameter of these tests are:
+A critical parameter of these tests is:

 - The energy of the hammer